Garlic: Adverse effects and toxicology

 The scent of garlic is known to linger upon the human body and cause bad breath (halitosis) and body odor.
 This is caused by allyl methyl sulfide (AMS).
 AMS is a volatile liquid which is absorbed into the blood during the metabolism of garlic-derived sulfur compounds; from the blood it travels to the lungs (and from there to the mouth, causing garlic breath) and skin, where it is exuded through skin pores.
 Since digestion takes several hours, and release of AMS several hours more, the effect of eating garlic may be present for a long time.
 Washing the skin with soap is only a partial and imperfect solution to the smell.
 Studies have shown sipping milk at the same time as consuming garlic can significantly neutralize bad breath.
 Mixing garlic with milk in the mouth before swallowing reduced the odor better than drinking milk afterward.
 Plain water, mushrooms, and basil may also reduce the odor; the mix of fat and water found in milk, however, was the most effective.
-Garlic breath is allegedly alleviated by eating fresh parsley.

 Abundant sulfur compounds in garlic are also responsible for turning garlic green or blue during pickling and cooking.
 Under these conditions (i.e., acidity, heat) the sulfur-containing compound alliin reacts with common amino acids to make pyrroles, clusters of carbon-nitrogen rings.
 These rings can be linked together into polypyrrole molecules.
 Ring structures absorb particular wavelengths of light and thus appear colored.
 The two-pyrrole molecule looks red, the three-pyrrole molecule looks blue, and the four-pyrrole molecule looks green (like chlorophyll, a tetrapyrrole).
 Like chlorophyll, the pyrrole pigments are safe to eat.
 Upon cutting, similar to a color change in onion caused by reactions of amino acids with sulfur compounds, garlic can turn green.

 The green, dry "folds" in the center of the garlic clove are especially pungent.
 The sulfur compound allicin, produced by crushing or chewing fresh garlic, produces other sulfur compounds: ajoene, allyl polysulfides, and vinyldithiins.
 Aged garlic lacks allicin, but may have some activity due to the presence of S-allylcysteine.

 Some people suffer from allergies to garlic and other species of Allium.
 Symptoms can include irritable bowel, diarrhea, mouth and throat ulcerations, nausea, breathing difficulties, and, in rare cases, anaphylaxis.
 Garlic-sensitive people show positive tests to diallyl disulfide, allylpropyldisulfide, allylmercaptan, and allicin, all of which are present in garlic.
 People who suffer from garlic allergies are often sensitive to many other plants, including onions, chives, leeks, shallots, garden lilies, ginger, and bananas.